sourcefuse/loopback4-microservice-catalog/services/authentication-service/README.md

 ### Migrations

-The migrations required for this service are processed during the installation automatically, if you plan to use the [Loopback Database Migrations] (https://loopback.io/doc/en/lb4/Database-migrations.html) or your own custom migrations, you can disable the auto-migration script by setting the `AUTH_MIGRATION_SKIP` to true before installing the package.
+The migrations required for this service are processed during the installation automatically, if you plan to use the [Loopback Database Migrations] (https://loopback.io/doc/en/lb4/Database-migrations.html) or your own custom migrations, you can disable the auto-migration script by setting the `AUTH_MIGRATION_SKIP` or `SOURCELOOP_MIGRATION_SKIP` env variable to true before installing the package.
+If you need the migration files in your project root, use the `AUTH_MIGRATION_COPY` or `SOURCELOOP_MIGRATION_COPY` env variable.

 ### API Documentation